 |Tetracycline||-||-||-||-||-||-||≤ 1||-||≥ 2|

-also considered susceptible to doxycycline.
-However, some organisms that are
+susceptible to doxycycline.
+However, some organisms that are intermediate or

 A report of Susceptible (S) indicates that the antimicrobial is likely to inhibit growth of the pathogen if the antimicrobial compound reaches the concentrations at the infection site necessary to inhibit growth of the pathogen.
 A report of Intermediate (I) indicates that the result should be considered equivocal, and, if the bacteria is not fully susceptible to alternative, clinically feasible drugs, the test should be repeated.
 This category implies possible clinical applicability in body sites where the drug product is physiologically concentrated or in situations where high dosage of drug can be used.
 This category also provides a buffer zone that prevents small uncontrolled technical factors from causing major discrepancies in interpretation.
 A report of Resistant (R) indicates that the antimicrobial is not likely to inhibit growth of the pathogen if the antimicrobial compound reaches the concentrations usually achievable at the infection site; other therapy should be selected.